Labuan hospital operating at maximum capacity for high-risk patients - Borneo Post Online

 “We must be prepared for the worst, if the situation worsens, we have a contingency plan to turn the hostel of Labuan Industrial Training Institute (ITI) as a temporary hospital for non-Covid-19 patients,” he said.

-Labuan has recorded 253 new cases, its highest so far, with a new cluster emerging in Simpang Sungai (in a densely-populated village) and one death on Saturday.
+Labuan has recorded 253 new cases, its highest so far, with a new cluster emerging in Simpang Sungai (in a densely-populated village) and one death today.

 Labuan, Malaysia’s international business and financial centre has cumulative infections of 3,423, with five active clusters at Layang-Layangan, Victoria Merdeka, Simpang Sahari, Patau-Patau and the latest cluster in Simpang Sungai and its death toll stands at 18. — Bernama